exponea/bloomreach-maui-sdk/Documentation/PROJECT_MAPPING.md

         // Virtual and hard payments can be tracked to better measure conversions, for example.
         Payment,

-        // Event used for registering the push notifications token of the device with Exponea.
+        // Event used for registering the push notifications token of the device with Bloomreach.
         PushToken,

         // For tracking that push notification has been delivered